jtrv/dotfiles/README.md

-utilizing incremental snapshots in [Snapper](https://www.wikiwand.com/en/Btrfs#/Features) and [grub-btrfs](https://github.com/Antynea/grub-btrfs) in case I need to revert breaking changes from the grub menu on my machine. (haven't needed to yet so :fingers_crossed:)
+utilizing incremental snapshots in [Snapper](https://www.wikiwand.com/en/Btrfs#/Features) and [grub-btrfs](https://github.com/Antynea/grub-btrfs) in case I need to revert breaking changes from the grub menu on my machine.

 # dotfiles